SemlerPDX/AVCS/README.md

  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; [![AVCS CORE DEV TOOLKIT Profile for VoiceAttack](https://i.imgur.com/1uTFeSz.png)](https://veterans-gaming.com/avcs)

 <br /><br />
-In time, this repository may expand to include a larger
+In time, this repository may expand to include a larger guide not only for AVCS CORE, but use of this ToolKit profile, app, and even AVCS4 game profiles which require AVCS CORE.
+The Wiki pages in this repo will be linked to from this readme if/when documentation is produced on a larger scale.
+For now, this will simply serve as an open source reference for users of my AVCS CORE powered VoiceAttack profiles.
 <br /><br />

 ---